EU weighs sanctions against military wing of Hezbollah

 To soothe worries that sanctions against Hezbollah could complicate the EU's relations with the Lebanese government, EU governments are also likely to issue a statement pledging to continue dialogue with all political groupings in the country.

-"A few member states wanted to be reassured that such a decision will not in any way jeopardise political dialogue," the senior EU official said.
+"A few member states wanted to be reassured that such a decision will not in any way jeopardize political dialogue," the senior EU official said.

 Hezbollah denies any involvement in last July's attack in the Bulgarian coastal resort of Bourgas that killed five Israelis and their driver.